LuanKuhlmann/compass-terceiro-desafio/README.md

 # compass third challenge
-CompassFlix is a movie rental themed RESTful API for the UOL Compass Challenge 2.
-Our API can handle data operations using HTTP verbs (GET, POST, PUT, DELETE).
-In the following steps, you will see how easy it is to register, consult, update, and delete a movie!
+This BLOG API is an API designed around a blog theme, which processes new post data from an external resource and tracks the Progress Status for the UOL Compass Challenge 3.

 ### 🛠️ Technologies
 The following technologies were used in this project: